mahmudbp/github-api-test/README.md

 -   I would use TypeScript as I have experience with it and it would have helped with type checking, im not very familiar with setting it up on a project so this would have required more time.

 -   I would add filtering to the results but I was unable to think of appropriate filters for this project.

+-   I would display the readme on a new page and used react-router-dom to handle the routing, this would have allowed me to display the readme without breaking the structure of the page when it's displayed.